Medline ® Abstract for Reference 86

 of 'Molecular pathogenesis of exocrine pancreatic cancer'

-Division of Gastrointestinal/Liver Pathology, the Department of Pathology, The Johns Hopkins University School of Medicine, Baltimore, Maryland 21205-2196, USA. firstname.lastname@example.org
+Department of Pathology, Division of Gastrointestinal/Liver Pathology, The Johns Hopkins University School of Medicine, Baltimore, Maryland 21205-2196, USA. firstname.lastname@example.org